-Renaissance jewelry can be characterized by a constructive accumulation of ornaments with great detail which needs to be observed from close view.
+Renaissance jewelry can be characterized by a constructive accumulation of ornaments with great detail which needs to be observed from a close view.
 Favorite materials used are gold, gemstones, and enamel (also en ronde bosse).
-Many pedants and earrings have dangling pearls suspended from them.
-The obsession with death lead to memento mori jewelry to remind themselves of their own mortality.
+Many pendants and earrings have dangling pearls suspended from them.
+The obsession with death led to memento mori jewelry to remind themselves of their own mortality.
 Human skulls and other obscure depictions are not uncommon in these jewels.
 Manneristic jewelry may show in the figurative design of humans and animals, often enameled en ronde bosse or from gemstones.
-Baroque shaped pearls were also incorporated in the main body of the design.
+Baroque-shaped pearls were also incorporated into the main body of the design.

 The Medici were avid collectors of ancient and contemporary cameos.
 Many craftsmen were hired to create cameos in Roman style and some even engaged in the deliberate forging of these ancient examples.
-In the late 16th century the Medici started a school which specialized in the art of pietra dura mosaics (the The Opificio delle Pietre Dure which still exists).
+In the late 16th century the Medici started a school that specialized in the art of pietra dura mosaics (The Opificio delle Pietre Dure which still exists).

 Favorite and typical design ornaments include engraved scrolls of foliage, grotesques, guirlandes, earshell motives, cartouches, shields, trophies, griffins, putti, arabesques, moresques, gadroons, fruit, and mascarons.

-Most renaissance jewelry which one sees today is actually from the Neo-Renaissance period which started around 1840.
-The quality of these revival jewelry items are usually greater than the original counterparts, especially those created at famous workshops as those of Giuliano.1
+Most Renaissance jewelry that one sees today is actually from the Neo-Renaissance period which started around 1840.
+The quality of these revival jewelry items is usually greater than the original counterparts, especially those created at famous workshops such as those of Giuliano.1

 - Bennett, David & Daniela Mascetti.
 Understanding Jewellery.
 Suffolk, England: Antique Collectors’ Club, 1989.
 ISBN 1851494308 (3rd edition, 2007)